M. T. Anderson: Feed

 Feed is a young-adult novel focusing on the lives of teenagers in a future America.
 Within this dystopian society, young people are implanted with "the feed", a computer chip that connects them to a global network of advertisements, images, audio messages, and text-based communication.
 The government uses the feed to profile everyone to show what their interests and dislikes are.
 Anyone who tries to 'beat' the feed can be denied later when they try to get information or help from the sources.
 The novel's themes are corporate power and consumerism.
 Feed has also been regarded as a literary source for young adults to not only expand their knowledge of citizenship outside of the everyday youth status, but also increase their capacity for social change.
 The novel also focuses on the dependent nature of the characters; everyone is so dependent on the feed's transmissions that everything else in society decays.

 Feed received praise for Anderson's imaginative wit.
 The unique use of "futuristic" language is noted as one of the novel's strong points.
 Feed won the Los Angeles Times Book Award and has been a finalist for both the National Book Award and the Boston Globe–Horn Book Award.
 Feed was also named one of the ALA Best Books for Young Adults.
-The audio book version of Feed, narrated by David Aaron Baker, was an AudioFile Magazine Earphones Award Winner, and was also a finalist in Achievement in Production for the Audio Publishers Association 2004 Audie Awards®.